 Because of a couple of situations which developed in past years, we do have a couple of minor changes which we feel we must maintain.
 We prefer that people not bring their dogs, if possible, because the property owner has animals and there is a very busy highway along side the site.
 If you feel obliged to bring your dogs, they MUST be under PHYSICAL control at all times.
 This is a rule we WILL enforce this year.
 The Big Thompson River is along one side of the property as well.
-We have never had a problem, but we have no control over the river, and we don’t want any accidents there this year, either.
+We have never had a problem, but we have no control over the river, and we don’t want any accidents.

 There is some camping space, subject to first come, first served.
 There is potable water available.
 Small camp fires are OK, but bring your own wood for them.
 If you have some sort of overhead “fly” for your forge setup, bring it.